simonmichael/hledger/doc/AI.md

 If you are a hledger user who objects to any use of AI, for one reason or another: I can understand.
 The AI-free hledger 1.x still exists, will continue to receive regression fixes, and can be revived or forked at any time.

+Since writing this policy, I applied for and received Anthropic's FOSS 6-month Claude Max credit (currently worth $1200), and activated it from 2026-04-01.
+This is helping recover the costs I incurred during initial experimentation.

 ## Justification for AI use in this project